 Blackpool Zoo became one of the first attractions to open in line with the Government’s advice.
 Their extensive opening measures, including limiting the number of visitors along with multiple hand sanitiser stations, should make you feel at ease throughout the day.
 The attraction is also mostly outdoors, suiting visitors who want to avoid enclosed spaces.

 Blackpool Zoo has done a tremendous job looking after their animals during this time of uncertainty, so you’re certainly in safe hands.
-Support our zoo, reconnect with nature, enjoy your favourite animals and take in their beautiful parkland- you won’t regret it!
+Support our zoo, enjoy your favourite animals and take in their beautiful parkland- you won’t regret it!

 Find out more about Blackpool Zoo